josebabu/lambda-languages/README.md

 Procedure:
 1. test-call function is triggered.
-2. test-call invokes language Lambdas - NodeTest, PyTest, DotnetTest
+2. test-call invokes language Lambdas - NodeTest, PyTest, LambdaCsharpTest
 3. Cold start test - Language Lambda runs 100 times and creates CloudWatch logs for each execution.
 4. loggingoutputtest function monitors CloudWatch logs and retrieves report for each execution.
 5. Wait for 5 minutes.
 6. Warm test - Language Lambda runs 100 times and creates CloudWatch logs for each execution.
 7. loggingoutputtest function monitors CloudWatch logs and retrieves report for each execution.

 8.Collect data from cold and warm runs to generate final report.

 Observations: